+Finally, we test on a torque-controlled 7-DOF manipulator based off a simplified version of the Franka EMIKA Panda arm.
 The task here is for the end effector to reach the goal position without colliding with obstacles (see \cref{fig:sims:franka_render}).
 Cylindrical obstacles are placed between the starting position and the end effector, creating multiple suboptimal local minima in the cost landscape.
 Again, only \ac{MME-DDP} is able to consistently reach the target without intersecting any of the obstacles, as shown in the bottom row of \cref{fig:sims:2d_state_trajs}.

-\textbf{Performance Comparison: } Comparing the trajectories between the three algorithms across the 4 systems, we observe that in the case of one global minimum and several local minima (Point Mass and Manipulator), vanilla \ac{DDP} gets stuck in a local minimum.
-Unimodal \ac{ME-DDP} explores several minima but lacks the representational capability to explore each sufficiently.
+\textbf{Performance Comparison: } Comparing the three algorithms, we observe that in the case of one global minimum (Point Mass and Manipulator), vanilla \ac{DDP} gets stuck in a local minimum.
+Unimodal \ac{ME-DDP} explores several minima but lacks the capability to explore each sufficiently.
 In contrast, the additional exploration capability helps \ac{MME-DDP} find the best minimum.
-In the case of many minima of similar cost (Car and Quadcopter), vanilla and \ac{ME-DDP} mostly get stuck in one or few suboptimal minima while \ac{MME-DDP} explores several minima simultaneously.
-Note that as the obstacles are implemented as a soft constraint, the shaded region around obstacles in \cref{fig:sims:2d_state_trajs} only provides a visualization for the obstacle cost and \textbf{not} the obstacle boundary.
+In the case of many minima of similar cost (Car and Quadcopter), vanilla and \ac{ME-DDP} get stuck in one or few suboptimal minima while \ac{MME-DDP} explores several minima simultaneously.
+As obstacles are implemented as soft constraints, the shaded region around obstacles in \cref{fig:sims:2d_state_trajs} only provides a visualization and is \textbf{not} the obstacle boundary.
 We also present a comparison of convergence for each algorithm in \cref{tab:data_table} and \cref{fig:sims:cvg_plots}.
-Across all tasks, it is clear that both \ac{ME-DDP} and \ac{MME-DDP} are able to achieve a lower mean cost than vanilla DDP due to converging to a more optimal local minimum as a result of the improved exploration capabilities.
+Across all tasks, it is clear that both \ac{ME-DDP} and \ac{MME-DDP} are able to achieve a lower mean cost than vanilla DDP due to converging to a more optimal local minimum.
 Furthermore, \ac{MME-DDP} is able to consistently achieve a significantly lower cost, highlighting the advantages of multimodal exploration.